loculus-project/loculus/ingest/README.md

 Then run snakemake using `snakemake` or `snakemake {rule}`.

 Note that by default the pipeline will submit sequences to main.
 If you want to change this to another branch (that has a preview tag) you can modify the `backend_url` and `keycloak_token_url` arguments in the `config.yaml` file.
 They are of the form `https://backend-{branch_name}.loculus.org/` and `https://authentication-{branch_name}.loculus.org`.
 Alternatively, if you are running the backend locally you can also specify the local backend port: `http://localhost:8079` and the local keyclock port: `http://localhost:8083`.

+## Testing

+Currently, there is not automated testing other than running the pipeline manually and in preview deployments.

+## Roadmap

+### Automated testing

+We should add automated integration tests:

+- Set up deployment with backend (including database) and keycloak
+- Feed mocked `datasets` output into the pipeline, covering various scenarios
+- Check that backend ends up in the expected state

+To be able to run tests independently, we should use UUIDs for mock data.
+Currently, clearing the database is not possible without redeploying everything (see <https://github.com/loculus-project/loculus/issues/1764>).

+One complication for testing is that we don't have ARM containers for the backend yet (see <https://github.com/loculus-project/loculus/issues/1765>).

+### Multi-segment support

+Currently, the pipeline only supports single-segment sequences.
+We need to add support for multi-segment viruses, like CCHF and Influenza.